liamsegura/gymstats/README.md

 [![Live Demo On YouTube](https://i.ibb.co/X38p4NN/Screenshot-2023-07-10-at-22-45-24.png)](https://www.youtube.com/watch?v=EHH3tD1ghMA)

+**Note:** gymstats is still in development.
+Future plans for the app include the implementation of exciting features to enhance the user experience and provide additional functionalities.

+-Converted to typescript Jul 11

 # Functionality

 – Users can track and monitor their gym activities, including workouts, sets, and reps <br>